-BREAKING: 13 dead, 80 hospitalized after van plows into pedestrians in Barcelona, terrorism confirmed
+13 dead, 80 hospitalized after van plows into pedestrians in Barcelona, terrorism confirmed

-A van hit pedestrians today in Barcelona’s central Las Ramblas area – a district popular among tourists.
-The Mossos d’Esquadra, the Catalonian police force, confirmed that 13 people are confirmed dead and 80 hospitilized.
+A van hit pedestrians Thursday in Barcelona’s central Las Ramblas area – a district popular among tourists.
+The Mossos d’Esquadra, the Catalonian police force, confirmed that 13 people are confirmed dead and 80 hospitalized.

 Local authorities are labeling the incident as terrorism.